Olympic filmmaker needed 2 movies to cover Tokyo turmoil - NewsBreak

 Olympic filmmaker needed 2 movies to cover Tokyo turmoil

-Naomi Kawase, the director of the official film of the Tokyo Olympics , acknowledged she was taken aback at first about her assignment.
+TOKYO (AP) — Naomi Kawase, the director of the official film of the Tokyo Olympics, acknowledged she was taken aback at first about her assignment.
 That was late in 2018 when she got the commission from the International Olympic Committee.

 The job never got any easier.